Sriram Chandra Bhanj Deo: Death

 Maharaja died due to an accident, while on a hunting trip, when he was accidentally injured by the bullet fired from the gun of his brother-in-law (brother of Sucharu Devi).
 He was severely injured and was treated in Calcutta, but died there of his injuries.

 Work

 Administration

 He worked for the all around development of Mayurbhanj and implemented various welfare schemes designed to help the people.
 He was revered as a philosopher king.
 He constituted the state council for administration in the state and brought about reforms in the sphere of language, health and administration.

 During his reign, the scientific operation of iron mines was started for the first time and Gorumahisani mines were leased to the Tatas.
 In 1903, he commissioned a narrow-gauge railway line from Rupsa to Baripada known as Mayurbhanj State Railway.
 During his reign 474 miles of road were built in State connecting all divisional towns with Baripada.
 The Baripada Municipality was constituted by him in 1905.
 He also started an English High School with boarding facility, a government Press, a fully equipped hospital and a leper asylum in Baripada.

-He appointed Mohini Mohan Dhar the Dewan of Mayurbhanj.
-Impressed with the noble qualities of Gopabandhu Das he made him his advocate.